1098-T Form

 Why did I receive a 1098-T if I never attended classes at STC?

-For 2024, Box 4 or 6 adjustments to prior year will be reported even if no attendance to class in 2024.
+For 2025, Box 4 or 6 adjustments to the prior year will be reported even if no attendance in class in 2025.

 Why didn't I receive a 1098-T if I was enrolled in STC?
 Exceptions are: